alexchwoj/octa-anticheat/README.md

 2. Put the `octa.pwn` file in `pawno/include`

-3. Enter this line in your initial script (remember that it must go before any other and after a_samp)
+3. Enter this line in your initial script

 ```pawn